Almir Kryeziu: Ballkani

 On 1 July 2023.
 Kryeziu was transferred to the Kosovo Super League club Ballkani, a month later he made his debut with Ballkani against Liria.

+Shkëndija

+After scoring 14 goals and making 16 assists in all competitions in the 2025-26 season with Ballkani, Kryeziu departed Suhareka as a free agent and signed a two-year contract with North Macedonian side KF Shkëndija on 29 June 2026.
+He scored his first goal for his new club in his debut in a UEFA Conference League game against Europa F.C. in Gibraltar on 9 July 2026.

 International career

 Kryeziu has played a total of 2 times for the Kosovo National Team in the qualifiers for the U-21 UEFA European Championship.
 Kryeziu has been selected for the Kosovo National Team in the 2020 season.